statisticalbiotechnology/dia_sum/log.md

 # Log

 ## 2022-03-17

+### 07:30 Cont. to work on theoretical vs actual FDR.

+### 11:30 Finished computed FDR vs actual FDr.

+The issue was that we did not use the correct FC file for triqler, and we did not fc-threshold the top3, msstats and msqrob2 files.

+## 2022-03-17
 ### 07:30 Cont. work

 ### 11:30 finished histogram parser script and added specie to differential expression and added diff. abundance vs FDR

+### 16:30 Finished testing scripts and started working on theoretical vs actual FDR.

 ## 2022-03-16